Concurring Experiences: Together, Apart

 We selected 27 works from the Corcoran Study Collection based on an exploration of the themes of isolation, social, and hope.
 The product of this exploration is presented in eight distinct groups, each one a step in an evocative journey that parallels the universal experiences of life.
 We want this exhibition to communicate as a place of reflection and dialogue.
 This exhibition will be one of the first held in the Luther W. Brady Art Gallery, Corcoran Flagg Building in a post-2020 world.

 "We sit in awe of the spirit of place, of intention, realizing we are not separate from but deeply rooted within our environment, our community, our culture, our world.
-We acknowledge the different contexts from which we come.
+We acknowledge the different contexts from which we come from.
 We are learning to listen to each other, to help each other grow, to seek out and uplift one another’s voices and look through one another’s lens, to share opportunities.
 We are learning to give these platforms a life, a story that changes when met with its teller, away from the confinement of structure.
 We acknowledge this space as an opportunity to learn about new worlds within worlds, within communities, under the cosmos, together, apart."

 • uplifting Think Local First DC •